 - have the right to work in the UK for the length of the programme

-You'll study for a postgraduate master's in leadership and custodial environments as part of the training.
+You'll study for a postgraduate master's in Applied Custodial Leadership as part of the training.

-You can find out more about working in prisons from Her Majesty's Prison and Probation Service.
+You can find out more about working in prisons from HM Prison Service.